JohannCarfantan/JohannCarfantan/README.md

 👋 Hi, I’m @JohannCarfantan

-I'm a French guy, working as Software Engineer at The Phantom Company 👻
+I'm a French guy, working as Software Engineer at PhantomBuster 👻